KIS INNOVATION TRENDS

 The strategy is implemented by verifying these eligibility criteria at the time of the investment and subsequently monitoring the respect of such criteria.
 The Investment Manager verifies the asset eligibility criteria and the Management Company daily monitors the Sub-Fund’s exclusions as well as controversies and risk rating criteria.
 In case, after the investment, the Management Company verifies a worsening of the indicators or the occurrence of a negative event, it may, in the interest of investors, engage the issuer and/or reduce the investment.

-Good governance practices are assessed based on a number of indicators, and mainly: 1) by taking into account the investees level of controversies (incidents that may negatively impact stakeholders, the environment or the company’s operations), and excluding from the investable universe those companies having a severe controversy level and those domiciled or listed in countries with severe risk rating; 2) by selecting issuers that follow good governance practices, i.e. sound management structures, employee relations, remuneration of staff and tax compliance, 3) by carrying out norm-based screening on the respect of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises, meaning that If an investee company has a confirmed violation of one or more of the norms, the Investment Manager will use engagement and active ownership, to influence the investee company to take responsibility and change its behavior and 4) by continuously monitoring the above indicators.
+Good governance practices are assessed based on a number of indicators, and mainly: 1) by taking into account the investees level of controversies (incidents that may negatively impact stakeholders, the environment or the company’s operations), and excluding from the investable universe those companies having a severe controversy level and those domiciled or listed in countries with severe risk rating; 2) by selecting issuers that follow good governance practices, i.e. sound management structures, employee relations, remuneration of staff and tax compliance.
+Such indicators are checked before the investment is made and subsequently monitored.

 5. Proportion of investments